jommarqs/talkdesk-js-class/02-unidirectional-data-flow.md

     ```

 See the pattern?
+- The initial view is derived from data.
 - Interacting with the view triggers events.
 - Event handlers manipulate data.
-- Every time the data is changed, we also re-render the view.
+- Data manipulation is followed by re-rendering the view.
 - And the cycle continues...
 ```
             ┌────────────┐